Public policy: Varying conceptions of public policy

 In an institutionalist view, the foundation of public policy is composed of national constitutional laws and regulations.
 Further foundational aspects include both judicial interpretations and regulations which are generally authorized by legislation.
 Public policy is considered strong when it solves problems efficiently and effectively, serves and supports governmental institutions and policies, and encourages active citizenship.

 In his book Advanced Introduction to Public Policy, B. Guy Peters defines public policy as "the set of activities that governments engage in for the purpose of changing their economy and society", effectively saying that public policy is legislation brought in with the aim of benefiting or impacting the electorate in some way.
 In another definition, author B. Dente in his book Understanding Policy Decisions explains public policy as "a set of actions that affect the solution of a policy problem, i.e. a dissatisfaction regarding a certain need, demand or opportunity for public intervention.
 Its quality is measured by the capacity to create public value."

 Other scholars define public policy as a system of "courses of action, regulatory measures, laws, and funding priorities concerning a given topic promulgated by a governmental entity or its representatives".
 Public policy is commonly embodied in "constitutions, legislative acts, and judicial decisions".
 Transformative constitutions of Global South considers judicial actions for Public policy as paramount, since the political forces that facilitate legislative decisions may run counter to the will of the people.

 Public policy focuses on the decisions that create the outputs of a political system, such as transport policies, the management of a public health service, the administration of a system schooling and the organization of a defense force.
-The directly measurable policy outputs, "actions oactually taken in pursuance of policy decisions and statements," can be differentiated from the broader policy outcomes, "focus[ing] on a policy's societal consequences."
+The directly measurable policy outputs, "actions actually taken in pursuance of policy decisions and statements," can be differentiated from the broader policy outcomes, "focus[ing] on a policy's societal consequences."

 In the United States, this concept refers not only to the result of policies, but more broadly to the decision-making and analysis of governmental decisions.
 As an academic discipline, public policy is studied by professors and students at public policy schools of major universities throughout the country.
 The U.S. professional association of public policy practitioners, researchers, scholars, and students is the Association for Public Policy Analysis and Management.

 Much of public policy is concerned with evaluating decision-making in governments and public bureaucracies.

+Frameworks of public policy

+Public policy frameworks provide systematic approaches to policy implementation, analysis and improvements offering insights into the roles of actors, institutional dynamics, and the broader context influencing decisions.

+Policy Cycle Framework

+Proposed by Harold Lasswell, the policy cycle framework is one of the oldest public policy framework.
+It outlines a sequence of stages in the policymaking process: agenda-setting, policy formulation, implementation, and evaluation.
+This framework emphasizes the iterative and dynamic nature of policymaking, enabling a structured analysis of how policies evolve over time.